physionetchallenges/python-classifier-2022/README.md

-# Python example code for the George B. Moody PhysioNet/Computing in Cardiology Challenge 2022
+# Python example classifier code for the George B. Moody PhysioNet Challenge 2022

 ## What's in this repository?

-This repository contains a simple example to illustrate how to format a Python entry for the 2022 Challenge.
+This repository contains a simple example to illustrate how to format a Python entry for the George B. Moody PhysioNet Challenge 2022..
 You can try it by running the following commands on the Challenge training sets.
 These commands should take a few minutes or less to run from start to finish on a recent personal computer.

 For this example, we implemented a random forest classifier with several features.
 You can use a different classifier, features, and libraries for your entry.
 This simpple example is designed **not** not to perform well, so you should **not** use it as a baseline for your model's performance.